LogtalkDotOrg/logtalk3/coding/NOTES.md

 editors and IDEs.

-- Support for syntax highlighters (used in e.g in wikis, code repositories, source code browsers, and bug trackers).
+- Support for syntax highlighters (used in e.g in wikis, code repositories, source code browsers, bug trackers, and shells).

 - Support for setting Logtalk projects using common version control systems (e.g. git).